botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/how-to-setup-oauth-with-github-in-botpress-using-integrations.md

 This is achieved using an action ( here called “Generate OAuth2 URL” ) and the integration’s Botpress webhook handler.
 The webhook captures successful authentication and emits a Botpress event ( in this case, “User Authenticated” ).

+### Writing this integration

-You can use the following code as a starting point to achieve the above result:
+You can use the [Building](doc:building-integrations) to bootstrap an integration, then add the following code as a starting point to achieve the above result.
+Once you get it working, we suggest you modify the integration to fit your purposes.

 In `integration.definition.ts` we define the events (which bot builders can hook onto in the Studio), and actions which allow for generating the URL that should be displayed to the end user.